containers/toolbox/doc/toolbox-init-container.1.md

 Create a user inside the toolbox container whose login directory is HOME.
 This option is required.

-**--shell** SHELL

-Create a user inside the toolbox container whose login shell is SHELL.
-This option is required.

-**--uid** UID

-Create a user inside the toolbox container whose numerical user ID is UID.
-This option is required.

-**--user** USER

-Create a user inside the toolbox container whose login name is LOGIN.
-This option is required.

 **--home-link**

 Make `/home` a symbolic link to `/var/home`.